iAbhishek91/learn-docker-kubernetes/kubernetes/minikube.md

 to permanently switchoff swap we need to remove(or comment) the swap line from /etc/fstab.
 `swapoff -av && sed -i '/ swap / s/^/#/' /etc/fstab` can use this command.

+verify using the below command (the command should not return anything) `swapon --show`

 **Optional Action for 4**

 socat stands for socket concatenation.
 This ia a utilities used to create two for bi-directional byte stream and transfer data between them.